apache/ignite-3/modules/transactions/README.md

 All reads and writes go through the **leaseholder**.
 Only raft leader for some term can become a **leaseholder**.
 It's important what no two different leaseholder intervals can overlap for the same group.
 Current leasholder map can be loaded from metastore (watches can be used for a fast notification about leaseholder change).

+The lockmanager should keep locks in the offheap to reduce GC pressure, but can be heap based in the first approach.

 # Locking precausion
 LockManager has a volatile state, so some precausions must be taken before locking the keys due to possible node restarts.